MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - APIs
   - Events are broadcast `CodeBlockEvent`s and can be subscribed to from anywhere (except maybe local?)
 - Test Purchases
-  - Collaborators can but Testers cannot (will be charged)
+  - Owner & editors can but Testers cannot (will be charged)

 ## Player Persistent Variables (PPV)